intranda/goobi-plugin-step-barcode-scanner/README.md

 # Goobi workflow Plugin: goobi-plugin-step-barcode-scanner

+A Goobi Plugin to assign structure information based on barcodes detected in images in process.
 ## Plugin details

 More information about the functionality of this plugin and the complete documentation can be found in the central documentation area at https://docs.intranda.com